onzfonz/comp227/src/content/0/en/part0d.md

 **Tokens** act like credentials but have much more fine-grained controls on what they can and cannot access.
 Tokens are slightly analogous to using a temporary credit card number for purchases, instead of giving everyone access to your bank account.
-Because Webstorm will be constantly communicating with GitHub, let's generate a token that will be stored on our computer.
+Because WebStorm will be constantly communicating with GitHub, let's generate a token that will be stored on our computer.

 Go back to [GitHub's new token page](http://github.com/settings/tokens/new) and login.
 Alternatively, you can click on your GitHub profile icon in the upper right,